 Should you store this in the fridge or can you put it in a cake stand container. making tonight 🙂

 Hi Ebony!
-I've kept it in the fridge in the past, however, it can also be kept covered in a cake stand.
+I like to keep it covered in the fridge.
 Let me know how you like the recipe 🙂

 I made this cake for our parents who are German and it was really good.
 They enjoyed it.
 Thank you for the recipe and I will keep this one for their next visit.